SSD-Institute/SSD-Institute-Web-App/docs/Founding/ScreenSequenceIMG/ScreenSequence.md

 - **Footer:** © 2023 Scientific Self-Determination + contact@scientificselfdetermination.com

 **URL:** /home
-**User Story:** US-0 – As a citizen, I want to understand the organization’s purpose and navigate easily
+**User Story:**
+As a citizen, I want to visit the site and read clear, updated definitions of governance models so that I understand concepts like “collaborative veto,” “multiple choice voting,” and “supreme court veto.”
+The pages should be dated so that I can determine their recency, be reviewed for accuracy, and displayed in a legible and accessible format.
+(Priority: High)

 **Sprint:** Sprint 1 – Jan 20–Feb 2

 ![Home Desktop](DesktopLandingPage.png)